nguyenanhtuan1102/resume-screening-app/README.md

 ```

 ### 8. Training K-Nearest Neighbors model:
-The KNN algorithm is chosen for its simplicity and effectiveness in text classification tasks.
-It classifies new resumes by finding the k nearest neighbors (most similar resumes) in the training data based on their TF-IDF vectors and assigning the most frequent category among those neighbors.
+In this section, we train a K-Nearest Neighbors (KNN) classifier on the training data.
+KNN is a simple and effective algorithm for classification tasks, particularly in text classification.
+We initialize the KNeighborsClassifier from scikit-learn and fit it to the training data.

 ``` bash
 from sklearn.multiclass import OneVsRestClassifier